-32. Answer:
+38. Answer:

 Devices can be physically pulled apart to reveal the components containing the metals.
 Plastic parts such as circuit boards are either dissolved in solvent or burned to isolate the metallic components.
 These metals themselves may be either melted or dissolved in acids and then filtered and reconstituted to generate purer forms of the metal for other uses.
-A recent report describes the use of fungi to extract precious metals from electronic waste, a potentially more environmentally-friendly way of recycling.
+A recent report describes the use of fungi to extract precious metals from electronic waste, a potentially more environmentally friendly way of recycling.

-33. Answer: Apple has removed mercury and arsenic from screens and lead from solder in their electronics.
+39. Answer: Apple has removed mercury and arsenic from screens and lead from solder in their electronics.